Jair Bolsonaro: Personal life

 Bolsonaro has been married three times and has five children.
 His first wife was Rogéria Nantes Braga (with whom he has three sons: Flávio, Carlos, and Eduardo).
 His second marriage was with Ana Cristina Valle (with whom he has a son, Renan).
-In 2007 he married his third and current wife, Michelle de Paula Firmo Reinaldo, with whom he has a daughter named Laura.
+In 2007 he married his third wife, Michelle de Paula Firmo Reinaldo, with whom he has a daughter named Laura.

 While working in Congress, Bolsonaro hired Michelle as a secretary and over the next two years she received promotions and her salary more than tripled.
 He was forced to fire her after the Supreme Federal Court ruled that nepotism is illegal in the public administration.
 In 2018 Bolsonaro and his wife lived in Barra da Tijuca, Rio de Janeiro.

 Bolsonaro has three granddaughters, two by Flávio and one by Eduardo.
 Bolsonaro is Catholic.
 On 25 October 2018 he was presented with an honorary black belt by Robson Gracie despite never having trained Brazilian jiu-jitsu.

 On September 16, 2025, Bolsonaro's son said he was transported to a hospital in Brasília after reportedly feeling sick.
 The next day, it was announced that Bolsonaro was diagnosed with an early type of skin cancer.